When Do Babies Recognise Their Mother, Father & Other Familiar People?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-When Do Babies Start to Recognise Their Fathers?
+When Do Babies Start to Recognize Their Fathers?

-There are no studies that analyse when babies start to recognise their fathers.
-However, it is believed that babies do respond and recognise their father’s voice from the womb.
+There are no studies that analyse when babies start to recognize their fathers.
+However, it is believed that babies do respond and recognize their father’s voice from the womb.
 For this very reason, many doctors highly recommended that the would-be-dads talk to their babies when in the womb.
-Babies are born with blurry vision, and by the time they are a few weeks old (in most cases by the time babies turn two) they are most likely to recognise both their parents’ faces.
+Babies are born with blurry vision, and by the time they are a few weeks old (in most cases by the time babies turn two) they are most likely to recognize both their parents’ faces.

 Determining When a Baby Begins to Identify People

 While there is no concrete evidence that helps parents understand when their baby can begin identifying people, some research signifies that a baby can recognize a mother’s face early in life as compared to other people and things, which usually takes longer.
 A baby can recognize her parents’ faces fairly early, but it takes a couple of months or a year to get familiar with other family members and close friends.
 The baby may familiarise herself with family members she sees regularly quicker as compared to distant relatives who do not visit often.